 Javed Iqbal: The Untold Story of a serial killer

-Netflix released the movie Javed Iqbal: The Untold Story of a serial killer, based on the life of the notorious Pakistani serial killer and sex offender.
+Netflix released a movie titled “Javed Iqbal: The Untold Story of a Serial Killer,” which is based on the life of this notorious Pakistani serial killer and sex offender.

-Now that you’ve read about Pakistani serial killer Javed Iqbal read about Akku Yadav, who was given justice by his victims.
+Now that you’ve read about Pakistani serial killer Javed Iqbal, read about Akku Yadav, who was given justice by his victims.